Cape Girardeau, Missouri: Health

 St. Francis HealthCare System serves the Cape Girardeau area.
 This system contains six different centers.
 St. Francis offers immediate care in Cape Girardeau and Perryville.
 Landmark Hospital is a 30-bed facility that treats patients with catastrophic or chronic medical conditions.
 St. Francis also has joint partnership with the Physician Alliance Surgery Center, which performs ear, nose, throat, and general surgery.
 The Black River Medical Center offers three beds and an emergency room.
 The main medical center is a 308-bed facility in Cape Girardeau that serves over 650,000 people.
 Patients come from Missouri, Kentucky, Tennessee, Illinois, and Arkansas.
 Some of the services offered at the main campus are the Neurosciences Institute, Orthopedic Institute, Family BirthPlace, Heart Hospital, Emergency and Trauma Center, Cancer Institute, and Fitness Plus.

 Southeast Health is a health care system with its main facility, Southeast Missouri Hospital, located in Cape Girardeau.
 This healthcare system serves patients from southeast Missouri, western Kentucky, southern Illinois, and northern Arkansas.
 Southeast Health also has a cancer center, heart center, fitness center, breast care and diagnostic center, campus health clinic, diabetes center, pharmacy, and hospice.
 Additional hospice services, including respite for caregivers and grief & bereavement services can be found at Crown Hospice, which serves the Cape Girardeau and Poplar Bluff areas.

 Government

 Municipal

 Cape Girardeau is a home rule city that utilizes the council-manager form of government.
 The Cape Girardeau City Council is the elected governing body.
 The city council consists of the mayor and six city council members.
 The mayor is directly elected at-large (citywide) for a four-year term and the city council members are elected from six wards for staggered four-year terms.
-Cape Girardeau elected its first female mayor, Stacy Kinder, in the 2022 Mayoral race.
+Cape Girardeau elected its first female mayor, Stacy Kinder, in the 2022 Mayoral race and did not vote her back in during the 2026 race.